Rafael dos Anjos

-Rafael Souza dos Anjos ([ʁafaˈew duz ˈɐ̃ʒus]; born October 26, 1984) is a Brazilian American professional mixed martial artist.
-He currently competes in the Welterweight and Lightweight divisions in the Ultimate Fighting Championship (UFC).
-He is a former UFC Lightweight Champion and a former top contender in the Welterweight division.
-As of January 17, 2023, he is #9 in the UFC lightweight rankings.
+Rafael Souza dos Anjos ([ʁafaˈew duz ˈɐ̃ʒus]; born 26 October 1984), also known by his initials RDA, is a Brazilian and American professional mixed martial artist.
+He currently competes in the Welterweight and Lightweight divisions of the Ultimate Fighting Championship (UFC).
+A professional since 2004, he is a former UFC Lightweight Champion.

 Early life

 In a 2014 interview, dos Anjos stated that he was a troubled child, getting into fights in his hometown Niterói, Rio de Janeiro.
 He originally started training Brazilian jiu-jitsu under Daniel Matheus at the age of nine.
 According to dos Anjos, he stopped fighting on the streets when he began training jiu jitsu.

 Mixed martial arts career

 The majority of dos Anjos' early career took place in his native country of Brazil.
-He started off his career with a record of 2-2, with both losses coming by way of split decision. dos Anjos then racked up 9 straight victories, which included 6 submissions.
-His 11–2 record in regional circuits was enough to get a call from the UFC.
+He started off his career with a record of 2–2, with both losses coming by way of split decision. dos Anjos then racked up 9 straight victories, which included 6 submissions.
+His 11–2 record in regional circuits was enough to get him a call from the UFC.